kbr8ey/FinalCase/clothing-store/README.md

 ### Data
-- Product data is loaded from `src/data/products.json` (edit this file to change products)
+- Product data is loaded from `src/data/products.json`

 ### Notes
 - Cart data is stored in memory and resets when the container/app restarts